Electric Sound Products (ESP) was founded in 1975 by Hisatake Shibuya in Tokyo, Japan as a guitar part replacement company.

 Even the choice to angle the tuners downward on the pointed headstock adds a sense of forward-pressing aggression to the guitar’s aesthetic style.

 There aren’t many budget guitars on the market that display such a range of genre versatility as the 100FM.
-While appearance-wise it certainly leans toward metal and rock, the 100FM’s clean response is surprisingly good (again, keeping in mind that the humbuckers will want to
+While appearance-wise it certainly leans toward metal and rock, the 100FM’s clean response is surprisingly good (again, keeping in mind that the humbuckers will want to be replaced).

 It has a strong mid/low-range and clear, but not shrill, highs, lending itself to metal, jazz, rock, blues, and more.
 For the money—coming in at around $330 (For the latest prices and discounts, check here) —it simply cannot be beat by another budget guitar when it comes to reliability and versatility.